 When you're done with the beach, you can explore the town and surrounding area.

 Beautiful La Jolla north of San Diego is a magnet for beach lovers, boasting some of the best sand in the state.
 Families will love to watch the sea lions and check the surf La Jolla Cove.
 And the broad, sloping beach at La Jolla Shores is perfect for wading.
 Those beaches are detailed in the guide to San Diego's best beaches, so you can find the right one for your family.

 Also in La Jolla, you can visit the Birch Aquarium to see some sea dragons or take a stroll along the cliffs above the La Jolla waterfront.
-You can use this La Jolla getaway guide to plan your trip.

 11 of 11